Your co-op, your voice

 Submitting a proxy form

 As a member of Bluebonnet Electric Cooperative, you have a voice in your electric cooperative.
-Make sure you're represented by attending the Annual Meeting on May 9, 2023 or by submitting a proxy form.

 FIND OUT MORE ABOUT THE ANNUAL MEETING »

-Proxy forms will be mailed to all members in March and due on May 2, either postmarked or dropped off at a Bluebonnet member service center
+Proxy forms will be mailed to all members in March and due on May 7, either postmarked or dropped off at a Bluebonnet member service center

 Proxy FAQs

-There are two candidates for the cooperative's District 7 Board seat.
-There are currently no additional ballot items to be decided this year.
+There are currently no ballot items to be decided this year.
 However, items can be added to the Annual Meeting agenda that would require a vote by members.
 Those items would have to be added no later than 10 days before the Annual Meeting.
-Your proxy could be used in that vote, in addition to selecting a candidate for District 7, which is why your proxy selection is important.

 Proxy voting allows members to designate another person to vote in his or her place.
 On the proxy form, members can assign their vote to either Bluebonnet’s Proxy Committee or to an individual.
 Proxies are counted to ensure at least 1% of Bluebonnet’s membership are present at the Annual Meeting to constitute a quorum.
+Proxy forms are due May 7, 2024.

 No, the proxy is valid only for the meeting specified on the proxy form.